malhotra5/Manim-Tutorial/README.md

 ## Putting-it-together
 ## GO-TO-GUIDE!
 ## Further-Work
+I am missing a lot of aspects behind this powerful library after reverse engineering manim.
+There are things such as 3D scenes that still need to be documented.
+But hopefully this guide will cater to your basic needs.
 ## Acknowledgements
 * 3 Blue 1 Brown: The creator of this engine who uses it for creating cool math videos.
 Visit his YouTube channel and manin repo at
   * https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw